andbof/pwmanager/README.md

 # Where to get it

+The latest release is available at PyPI: https://pypi.org/project/pwmanager/

-The official repository is at github: https://github.com/andbof/pwmanager
+Source code repository is at github: https://github.com/andbof/pwmanager

 # Basic installation

-pwmanager is distributed using python ``setuptools``.
-You can install directly from the github repository using ``pip3`` either system-wide or as your local
+Quickest and easiest is to install using ``pip3`` from PyPI as your local user:
-user:

-    pip3 install git+git://github.com/andbof/pwmanager.git
+    pip3 install --user pwmanager

+You can also install the latest development version directly from the github
+repository:

     pip3 install --user git+git://github.com/andbof/pwmanager.git

 Some options need to be set in the configuration file.
 A sample